aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 ## Identity Assertion Authorization Grant JWT {#jwt-authorization-grant}

-The Identity Assertion Authorization Grant JWT is issued and signed by the IdP, and describes the intended audience of the authorization grant as well as the client to which it was issued and the subject identifier of the original identity assertion, using the following claims:
+The Identity Assertion Authorization Grant JWT is issued and signed by the IdP, and describes the intended audience of the authorization grant as well as the client to which it was issued and the subject identifier of the resource owner, using the following claims:

 * `iss` - The IdP `issuer` URL
-* `sub` - The User ID at the IdP
+* `sub` - The subject identifier (e.g. user ID) of the resource owner at the Resource Application
 * `aud` - Token endpoint of the Resource Application's authorization server
-* `client_id` - Client ID as registered with the Resource Application's authorization server.
+* `client_id` - The identifier of the client that this JWT was issued to
 * `scopes` - Array of scopes at the Resource Application granted to the Client
 * `jti` - Unique ID of this JWT
 * `exp`, `iat` - as defined by JWT